equinor/flotilla/README.md

 robot on the host pointed at this stack's broker (`localhost:1883`) and backend (`localhost:8000`).

+The example database includes one offline `Placebot` at KAA / K-Lab with ISAR ID `00000000-0000-0000-0000-000000000000`.
+A standalone ISAR instance using that ID and installation `KAA` connects to this robot without manual inspection-area assignment.
+For older ISAR versions defaulting to HUA, set `ISAR_PLANT_SHORT_NAME=KAA`.
+Other IDs still self-register and need an inspection area assigned.
+Robotics' Tilt instances use distinct IDs and automate that assignment.
+This seed applies to an empty database; it does not add the robot to an existing one.

 The Tilt definition lives in [`tilt/`](tilt/) and is reused by the [robotics](https://github.com/equinor/robotics) local-orchestration stack, which imports `flotilla_stack()` from `tilt/flotilla.tilt` and runs it alongside SARA,